 - 1. Demonstrate knowledge of the nature of spoken and signed languages and the significance of language change and variation which occur over time, space and social class; - 2.
 Demonstrate knowledge of the theories of first and second language acquisition and learning (ASL and English); - 3.
 Demonstrate knowledge of the cherological [phonological], morphological, syntactical and lexical components of ASL; - 4.
 Demonstrate knowledge of how communication occurs in the lives of Deaf people and the Deaf Community, to include: - a.
 The contribution of grammatical and lexical elements in expressing basic functions and notions of ASL within the context in which they occur; - b.
-Analysis of discourse and communication strategies, such as SEE-2 (Signing Exact English). - F. Rationale for ASL Studies - 1.
-Gain information about the impact of competence in ASL on modern society, including the Deaf Community, and one's own personal development; - 2.
-Emphasize the importance of ASL as it relates to the needs and interests of specific communities; - 3.
-Provide opportunities to develop skills in conveying the benefits of proficiency in ASL to many different audiences (e.g., Students.
+Analysis of discourse and communication strategies, such as SEE-2 (Signing Exact English).

+F. Rationale for ASL Studies

+- 1. Gain information about the impact of competence in ASL on modern society, including the Deaf Community, and one's own personal development; - 2.
+Emphasize the importance of ASL as it relates to the needs and interests of specific communities: - Provide opportunities to develop skills in conveying the benefits of proficiency in ASL to many different audiences (e.g., Students.
 Parents, Administrators, Businesses, and the Community as a whole); - 4.
-Integrate this rationale in curricular and instructional decision-making; - G. Theories of Child Development and Learning - 1.
-Understand theories of physical, emotional, cognitive and linguistic development of children and adolescents; - 2.
-Understand the interrelationship of these processes in terms of developing competence in ASL and its relationship to other subject areas in the curriculum of a school; - H. Curriculum Development - 1.
-Comprehend the role of curricular design in adapting the nature of the discipline to learner needs, interests and characteristics; - 2.
+Integrate this rationale in curricular and instructional decision-making;

+G. Theories of Child Development and Learning

+- 1. Understand theories of physical, emotional, cognitive and linguistic development of children and adolescents; - 2.
+Understand the interrelationship of these processes in terms of developing competence in ASL and its relationship to other subject areas in the curriculum of a school;

+H. Curriculum Development

+- 1. Comprehend the role of curricular design in adapting the nature of the discipline to learner needs, interests and characteristics; - 2.
 Describe the objectives and characteristics of different curricular models and their applicability in the teaching and learning of ASL; - 3.
-Describe the rights and responsibilities of the teacher in making decisions about program planning as it relates to ASL; - I. Instruction - 1.
-Identify the purpose and theoretical underpinnings of a variety of teaching strategies and anticipating the learning outcomes that result;
+Describe the rights and responsibilities of the teacher in making decisions about program planning as it relates to ASL;